wilfredinni/python-cheatsheet/cheatsheet/dictionaries.md

 ...     wife['has_hair'] = True
 ```

-Using `setdefault` we could make the same code more shortly:
+Using `setdefault` we could make the same code more short:

 ```python
 >>> wife = {'name': 'Rose', 'age': 33}